 flags Flags to pass to TUNE, which specify whether to tune the current problem as an LP or a MIP problem, and the algorithm for solving the LP problem or the initial LP relaxation of the MIP.
 The flags are optional.
-If the argument includes: 1 will tune the problem as an LP (mutually exclusive with flag g); g will tune the problem as a MIP (mutually exclusive with flag 1); d will use the dual simplex method; p will use the primal simplex method; b will use the barrier method; n will use the network simplex method. subcommand Subcommand to pass to TUNE for handling tuner method files.
-It can be one of:pm / printmethodPrint the tuner method on the console.wm / writemethodWrite the tuner method to a file.rm / readmethodRead the tuner method from a file.probsetTune a set of problems.mipsetTune a set of MIP problems.lpsetTune a set of LP problems.Tuner method file or problem set file.
-TTTellame subcommand.
+If the argument includes: 1 will tune the problem as an LP (mutually exclusive with flag g); g will tune the problem as a MIP (mutually exclusive with flag 1); d will use the dual simplex method; p will use the primal simplex method; b will use the barrier method; n will use the network simplex method. subcommand Subcommand to pass to $TUNE$ for handling tuner method files.
+It can be one of: pm / printmethod Print the tuner method on the console. wm / writemethod Write the tuner method to a file. rm / readmethod Read the tuner method from a file. probset Tune a set of problems. mipset Tune a set of MIP problems. lpset Tune a set of LP problems. filename Tuner method file or problem set file.
+This is an optional argument of the subcommand.

-TUNERHISTORY Whether to reuse and append to previous tuner result.
-TUNERMAXTIME Maximum total time allowed for the tuner.
-TUNERMETHOD Selects a factory tuner method.
-TUNERMODE Enable or disable the tuner.
-TUNEROUTPUT Whether to write tuner result and logs to file system.
-TUNERPERMUTE Number of permutations to solve with each control setting.
-TUNERTARGET Defines the criterion by which individual runs are compared.
-TUNERTHREADS Number of threads to be used by the tuner.
+Whether to reuse and append to previous tuner result.
+Maximum total time allowed for the tuner.
+Selects a factory tuner method.
+Enable or disable the tuner.
+Whether to write tuner result and logs to file system.
+Number of permutations to solve with each control setting.
+Defines the criterion by which individual runs are compared Number of threads to be used by the tuner.